The Comox Valley Fly Fishers (CVFF) is a social club devoted to the sport of fly fishing.

 We share fishing locations and techniques, fly tying ideas, materials and methods, and casting systems.

-Outside of the meetings there are fishing trips locally and into the interior of British Columbia.
 The club works with schools and other organizations to teach the art of fly fishing and fly tying.
 We also have a number of members who work in salmon enhancement organizations throughout the Comox Valley.
+Join Us Now!

 The club welcomes anyone who is interested in joining us for the fun and joy of fly fishing and fly tying!

 In March of 1994 a loose-knit group of fly fishers came together to form what would eventually be called the Comox Valley Fly Fishers club.
 The inaugural meeting took place in a small room at the Courtenay Recreation Association facility in Courtenay.

 In attendance were John Snook, Jim Cunning, Ralph Shaw, Robert H. “Bob” Jones, Barry Thornton, Rory Glennie, Tom Murray, Dan Mooney and a couple of more people, who’s names are waiting to be remembered.
 This small group could be considered the Founding Fathers of the club.

 Each person kicked in twenty dollars as their initial club member dues and a quick election was held.
 John Snook became the first duly elected President of the new fly fishing club.
 Dan Mooney sat as Secretary/Treasurer.
 Four or five others donned the mantle of club Directors.
 It was official, the Comox Valley Fly Fishers was alive.